 If the Nullness Checker issues no warnings for a given program, then running that program will never throw a null pointer exception.
-This guarantee enables a programmer to prevent run-time errors.
+In other words, the Nullness Checker prevents all NullPointerExceptions.
 See Section 3.1 for more details about the guarantee and what is checked.